-Before applying to study for a research programme at the University, ensure that you can meet all the entrance requirements.
+Before applying to study for a research programme at the University, ensure that you can meet all the entry requirements.
 The information below includes details on how and when to apply for our research programmes.

 As a prospective PhD, MSc(Res), or MSt(Res) student, you will apply to work with an individual supervisor or supervisory team within a School or institute, and not a specific programme of study.
 It is therefore important that you look at staff research interests within the University and ensure that your project matches an existing area of research.